jmce22/pands-project/README.md

 ## Summary of each variable

-Using pandas, we can generate various summary statistics of the data contained in a pandas dataframe object.
-One way of doing this is to use methods to generate individual summary statistics for the columns of numerical data in the dataframe: examples include the .mean() and .max() methods, used to calculate the mean value and max value, respectively, of each column of numerical data in the dataframe.
+Using pandas, we can generate various summary statistics of the data contained in a pandas Dataframe object.
+One way of doing this is to use methods to generate individual summary statistics for the columns of numerical data in the Dataframe: examples include the .mean() and .max() methods, used to calculate the mean value and max value, respectively, of each column of numerical data in the dataframe.

-It is possible, however, to produce numerous summary statistics with one command by using the .describe() method.
+It is possible, however, to produce numerous summary statistics with one command by using the *.describe()* method.
 I used this method here, where I looked for summary statistics for:
 1. each of the four measured traits ('sepal width', 'sepal height', 'petal width' and 'petal height') for all of the flowers as a group (sample size = 150), and
 2. each of the four measured traits for *each* variety of Iris flower (3 groups each of sample size = 50).